What is StudyCrafter?

 Yes.
 Send an email to firstname.lastname@example.org with a resume and explanation of what you would like to do.

 Yes.
-Put your art assets on our email@example.com.
+Put your art assets on our Forum or send them to email@example.com.
 We may include them in future builds and give you credit.

 The simplest way is to use it!
 Please let us know about your experience on our Forum.
 Your feedback will help us to make the experience better.
 We also offer technical support to our early users.